ScottWeinstein/PSIS/README.markdown

-**Project Description**
+# Project Description #

-A set of tools aimed at Extract Transform and Load tasks.
+A set of tools aimed at **ETL** (Extract Transform and Load) tasks as well as DB version control and deployment.

-Focused on getting the most common ETL tasks done without SSIS.
+For the ETL we are focused on getting the most common ETL tasks done without SSIS.

-Following Features are supported
+## Following ELT features are supported ##

 * Bulk data transfer
 * Via ADO.Net
 * From Excel